 When someone else’s negligence is the main contributing factor of your Uber or Lyft accident, you will be given the right to file a lawsuit against that party.
 A skilled Uber and Lyft Accident lawyer at West Coast Trial Lawyers is available 24/7 to provide legal assistance.
 We will help you recover maximum compensation for your losses.

 Our personal injury law firm proudly offers no-cost, risk-free consultations to Uber and Lyft accident victims.
-Contact us today by calling (213) 652-5649 or fill out our quick contact form to claim yours today.
+Contact us today by calling 213-927-3700 or filling out our quick contact form to claim yours today.